-I must have watched Titanic – a Hollywood movie released in 1997 that depicted a fictionalized account of the sinking of the RMS Titanic – countless times.
-One particularly memorable time, I was watching it with a friend who made a very interesting observation after the movie ended: ‘Why couldn’t the passengers of the ship get off and climb the humongous iceberg (with which the ship collided) and wait there until help arrived?’
+This one time, I watched the movie Titanic with a friend who made a fascinating observation after the movie ended: ‘Why couldn’t the ship passengers get off and climb the humongous iceberg (with which the ship collided) and wait there until help arrived?

 But that obviously didn’t happen in reality.
 Why?

-Sources claim that just before hitting the iceberg, the Titanic was steaming at a staggering 22 knots (41 kmph or 25 mph).
+Sources claim that just before hitting the iceberg, the Titanic was going at a staggering 20.5 knots (~40 kmph or 23.6 mph).

 This may not sound very fast for land vehicles, but for ships, it is considered very fast.
-The fact that the top speed of the Titanic was 24 knots should give you some idea of how fast the ship was going when it collided with the iceberg.
+The fact that the top speed of the Titanic was 24 knots should give you some idea of how fast the ship was going when it hit the iceberg.

 In other words, when the Titanic sank, the iceberg that caused the collision was left far behind in the darkness, out of reach for the crew and passengers to even consider climbing it.

-You would think that the captain of the Titanic could have just reversed the ship, reached the iceberg and started transferring passengers onto it.
-Piece of cake, right?
+After the Titanic hit the iceberg, some people might think that the captain could have just reversed the ship, reached it, and started transferring passengers onto it.

-Furthermore, maneuvering a U-turn with a cruise ship as huge as the Titanic was quite an elaborate process, and would have used up precious minutes that could have been used on a different solution – one that did not rely on going back and locating the iceberg with which they had collided in the first place.
+Furthermore, maneuvering a U-turn with an ocean liner as huge as the Titanic was quite an elaborate process, and would have used up precious minutes that could have been used on a different solution – one that did not rely on going back and locating the iceberg with which they had collided in the first place.